-The LOS ANGELES PHILHARMONIC is reinventing the concept of a 21st-century orchestra under the vibrant leadership of Gustavo Dudamel.
-Now in its 94th season, the Philharmonic is recognized as one of the world's outstanding orchestras and is received enthusiastically by audiences and critics alike.
-Both at home and abroad, the Philharmonic is leading the way in innovative programming and re-defining the musical experience.
+The Los Angeles Philharmonic is reinventing the concept of a 21st-century orchestra under the vibrant leadership of Gustavo Dudamel.
+Embarking on its 92nd season in 2010/11, the Philharmonic is recognized as one of the world's outstanding orchestras and is received enthusiastically by audiences and critics alike.
+Both at home and abroad, the Philharmonic is leading the way in innovative programming and redefining the musical experience.

 This view is shared by more than one million listeners who experience live performances by the Los Angeles Philharmonic each year.
 The Philharmonic demonstrates a breadth and depth of programming unrivaled by other orchestras and cultural institutions, performing or presenting nearly 300 concerts throughout the year at its two iconic venues: Walt Disney Concert Hall and the Hollywood Bowl, a popular summer tradition since 1922.
 The orchestra's involvement with Los Angeles also extends far beyond regular symphony concerts in a concert hall, embracing the schools, churches, and neighborhood centers of a vastly diverse community.
-Among its wide-ranging education initiatives is Youth Orchestra LA (YOLA).
-Central to YOLA is the Philharmonic's plan to build, with community partners, youth orchestras in communities throughout Los Angeles.

 The Los Angeles Philharmonic was founded by William Andrews Clark Jr., a multi-millionaire and amateur musician, who established the city's first permanent symphony orchestra in 1919.
-Walter Henry Rothwell became its first music director, serving until 1927 and, since then, ten renowned conductors have served in that capacity: Georg Schnéevoigt (1927-1929); Artur Rodzinski (1929-1933); Otto Klemperer (1933-1939); Alfred Wallenstein (1943-1956); Eduard van Beinum (1956-1959); Zubin Mehta (1962-1978); Carlo Maria Giulini (1978-1984); André Previn (1985-1989); Esa-Pekka Salonen (1992-2009); and, Gustavo Dudamel (2009-present).
+Walter Henry Rothwell became its first music director, serving until 1927 and, since then, ten renowned conductors have served in that capacity: Georg Schnéevoigt (1927-1929); Artur Rodzinski (1929-1933); Otto Klemperer (1933-1939); Alfred Wallenstein (1943-1956); Eduard van Beinum (1956-1959); Zubin Mehta (1962-1978); Carlo Maria Giulini (1978-1984); André Previn (1985-1989); Esa-Pekka Salonen (1992-2009); and, Gustavo Dudamel (2009-Present).

 In October 2003, the doors to one of the world's most celebrated venues - the Frank Gehry-designed Walt Disney Concert Hall - were opened and the Los Angeles Philharmonic took the stage in its new home, which has become known not only as a local cultural landmark, but also as "...a sensational place to hear music...

 In richness of sound, it has few rivals on the international scene, and in terms of visual drama it may have no rival at all."
 (The New Yorker) Praise for both the design and the acoustics of the Hall has been effusive, and the glistening curved steel exterior of the 293,000-square-foot Walt Disney Concert Hall embodies the energy, imagination, and creative spirit of the city of Los Angeles and its orchestra.